- End of 2nd Half

 Champions League – Follow the Football match between Napoli and Liverpool live with Eurosport.
 The match starts at 20:00 on 17 September 2019.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Carlo Ancelotti or Jürgen Klopp?
+Who will come out on top in the battle of the managers Gennaro Gattuso or Jürgen Klopp?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Napoli and Liverpool?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.